dkubb/yardstick/README.md

 * Specify method_missing to allow public, semipublic or private even if its visibility is private
 * Allow initialize to be public, semipublic or private regardless of its visibility.
 A constructor may not necessarily be public, and may not be used externally.
-* Allow @return type to be "self" to specify the return value is the object itself.
-Ask argv[0] if it can be made a YARD convention.

 Copyright (c) 2009-2013 Dan Kubb.
 See LICENSE for details.